AlexisObel/Ob3l3xy.github.io/_posts/2024-04-02-AfricaHackonQ1Masterclass.md

 ![Alt Text](/assets/img/five2.JPG)

 This is what my request looked like when I  was viewing it from burp suite.
-(At this point i'm just sharing screenshots of what I got as evidence that I tried :joy: ):
+(At this point i'm just sharing screenshots of what I got as evidence that I tried  &#128514; )

 ![Alt Text](/assets/img/five3.JPG)